edwardbr/beast_machine/README.md

 The state machine is capable of supporting nested state machines for more complicated interaction.

-The state machine does not specify the payload going between your client and server, I would recommend that you use something like googles flatbuffer for this.
+The state machine does not specify the payload going between your client and server, I would recommend that you use something like https://google.github.io/flatbuffers/ for this.

 The state machine supports individual messages and streamed data.